-UPDATE: A Research Guide to the Legal System of the Peoples’ Republic of Bangladesh
+UPDATE: The Legal System of the Peoples’ Republic of Bangladesh

 Update by Md.
 Ershadul Karim